occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 subscribing at the current time (T1).
 Event E1 is written to the `EventStore` and propagated to subscription "A".
 But imagine there's a bug in "A" that prevents it from performing its action.
 Later, the bug is fixed and the application is restarted at the "current time" (T2).
 But since T2 is after T1, E1 will not sent to "A" again since it happened before T2.
 Thus this event is missed!
 Whether or not this is actually a problem depends on your use case.
 But to avoid it you should not start the subscription at the "current time", but rather from the "global subscription position".
-This position should be written to a [stream position storage]((#blocking-subscription-position-storage)
+This position should be written to a [subscription position storage]((#blocking-subscription-position-storage)
 _before_ subscription "A" is started.
 Thus the subscription can continue from this position on application restart and no events will be missed.

 ### Blocking Subscription Filters